simeononsecurity/simeononsecurity.ch/content/guides/secure-sshd-configurations-guide/index.en.md

 #### **3. Strengthen Security with Robust Authentication**

-In the realm of **Secure SSHD Configurations**, robust authentication is the cornerstone of safeguarding your server.
-Let's delve into two pivotal methods for achieving this: **strong password policies** and **key-based authentication**.
+In **Secure SSHD Configurations**, robust authentication is the cornerstone of safeguarding your server.
+Let's dig into two pivotal methods for achieving this: **strong password policies** and **key-based authentication**.

 1. [**Strong Password Policies**](https://simeononsecurity.com/articles/ten-essential-password-security-guidelines-to-follow): Start by enforcing stringent password rules.
 Craft passwords that are lengthy and encompass a mixture of upper and lower-case letters, numbers, and special characters.
 Steer clear of easily guessable information, such as birthdays or common words.